payu-india/CMS-Chatbot/docs/WEB Integration/server-to-server-integration/upi-integrations-s2s/upi-collection-s2s.md

 This web service will let you validate VPA if it is a valid VPA or not.

 After the customer enters VPA on your website, you need to call this API to check for VPA validation.
 If VPA is valid, you need to proceed with the next step.
-For a sample request or response, refer to  <a href="validate_vpa_api" target="_blank"> Validate VPA</a>.
+For a sample request or response, refer to  <a href="https://docs.payu.in/reference/validate_vpa_api" target="_blank"> Validate VPA</a>.

 Collect the response in the  <a href="_payment_s2s_upi_collection" target="_blank"> UPI Collection</a> under API Reference.
 The response for the S2S payment request is not similar to Merchant Hosted or PayU Hosted Checkout.
-For description of response parameters, refer to <a href="addl_info-payment-apis#response-for-initial-server-to-server-request" target="_blank"> Additional Info for Payment APIs</a>.
+For description of response parameters, refer to <a href="https://docs.payu.in/reference/addl_info-payment-apis#response-for-initial-server-to-server-request" target="_blank"> Additional Info for Payment APIs</a>.

 ## Step 2: Initiate the payment to PayU